-Nintendo Switch Pro Controller vs HORIPAD: Which should you buy in 2018?
+HORIPAD for Nintendo Switch simply can't match the official Pro Controller

 - Not wireless

-The Nintendo Switch Pro Controller has everything you need to get the most of your games on the Nintendo Switch.
-This should be the first option if your budget calls for it, and even if it doesn't, it's worth the extra time to save up for something you won't regret buying.
-The HORIPAD should only be considered as a last-ditch option if you absolutely can't spend more money.
+The Nintendo Switch Pro Controller has everything you need to get the most of your games.
+This should be your first choice if your budget allows for it.
+Even if you can't afford it now, it's worth saving up rather than making a purchase you'll regret.
+You should only consider the HORIPAD if you absolutely can't spend more money.

 You want all the goods

-It's simple: You shouldn't consider the official Nintendo Switch Pro Controller as an option, you should consider it as the option.
+You shouldn't consider the official Nintendo Switch Pro Controller as an option, you should consider it as the only option.
 Nintendo gives you everything you're looking for in this package.
+Even if it's a pricier choice, once you dive in, you'll realize that it's not much of a choice at all.

-It's more ergonomic than the HORIPAD, with time and attention clearly being paid to the contours and curves to make for more comfortable gaming sessions.
-It feels like a quality and reliable electronic and doesn't give you the feeling that it'll fall apart in your hands.
-The grip it gives you is important in intense games like Super Smash Bros.
+It's more ergonomic than the HORIPAD, and attention has clearly been paid to ensuring that its contours and curves provide more comfortable gaming sessions.
+It feels like a high-quality, reliable piece of equipment rather than something that could fall apart in your hands.
+Its grip will prove particularly valuable when playing intense games like Super Smash Bros.
 Ultimate or Diablo 3.

-It's also far superior in terms of functionality.
-There's full support for vibration, amiibo, and motion controls, all of which are important features for many Switch games.
-It's also wireless, and we all know how annoying cords are to deal with.
-Any opportunity to eliminate those from your life should be taken with enthusiasm.
+The Pro Controller is also far superior in terms of functionality.
+It provides full support for vibration, amiibo, and motion controls, all of which are essential features for many Switch games.
+It's also wireless, meaning you won't have to deal with any annoying cords.
+Any opportunity to eliminate those from your life should be met with enthusiasm.

 |Switch Pro Controller